k8sAustin/k8sAustincom/Kubernetes-Austin.md

 # Kubernetes Austin: The Cloud Native Hub of the Silicon Hills

 **Kubernetes Austin** is the official CNCF chapter serving the Central Texas technology corridor.
-We are a community of practitioners—from Individual Contributors, Engineers, and Architects to CTOs and CEOs at the region’s largest engineering hubs—dedicated to the advancement of Cloud Native technologies.
+We are a community of practitioners - from Individual Contributors, Engineers, and Architects to CTOs and CEOs at the region’s largest engineering hubs - dedicated to the advancement of Cloud Native technologies.

 Whether you are navigating complex, multi-cluster architectures at an enterprise scale, or you are an engineer looking to deepen your foundational cloud-native expertise, this is your community.
 We are here to trade architectural war stories, solve hard production problems, and grow together in a friendly, inclusive environment.
 Join us to ask tough questions, share what you are building, and connect with peers.